odu-cs625-datavis/github-classroom-for-students/README.md

 ![Alt Text](http://g.recordit.co/6o0kNx4Lpv.gif)

 2. We will give you a link to an assignment, either through email or the class page.
-This will happen for each new assignment Then follow the instructions for getting the homework repository set up.
+This will happen for each new assignment.
+Then follow the instructions for getting the homework repository set up.
 You should now have a repository for this homework.
 Note that after you accept an assignment for the first time, we will send you an invite to join the classroom organization as a member.
 Please accept this.
 You will probably get an email with the invitation, but you should also see a link at the top of your main GitHub page.
 Here is an image of what you should see after clicking the link:

 ![Alt Text](img/accept-assignment.png)